 Getting stuck in the middle of a big pile of snow or on a stretch of ice can be an all-too-common occurrence during the cold winter months.
 Luckily, we have a few tips and tricks that can get your car free in no time, even if you don’t have one of the best vehicles for winter driving.
-Here are some things you can try if your car is stuck in snow:
+Follow these 5 tips below to get a car unstuck in snow:

 1. Clear a path around your tires

 Try to dig snow and ice away from the drive tires.
 You want to free up a few feet in front of and behind the tires so you can move the car back and forth.
-Also, dig out any snow under the front or middle of your car that is higher than its ground clearance.
+Be sure to also dig out any snow under the front or middle of your car that is higher than its ground clearance.

-Of course a shovel makes this much easier, so try and store one in your trunk along with some other winter emergency items if you plan on driving in snowy conditions.
+Of course a snow shovel makes this much easier, so try and store one in your trunk if you plan on driving in snowy conditions.